jmontroy90/scala-special/README.md

 # scala-special

-All work and code for the 2016 Scala Specialization (four courses)
+All work and code for the Coursera Scala Specialization (four courses)